albertnis/albert.nz/content/blog/pfeifer-biv-otahake-hot-pools/index.md

   - ./Pfeifer_Biv_Otahake_Hot_Pools.gpx
 ---

 Easter weekend of 2022 presented a great opportunity to head into the hills near Christchurch.
-A traverse of Arthur's Pass, from Aickens to Hawdon Valley via Otahake Valley, was lined up.
+A traverse of Arthur's Pass, from Aickens to Hawdon Valley via Otehake Valley, was lined up.
 Before we knew it, the holiday was upon us and it was time to hike!
 A last-minute route change had us detouring to the dramatically-located Pfeifer Biv on the first day.

 Access to the Mt Pfeifer tops is via a stream up to Waharoa Saddle.
 If you're going up there, make sure to stick to the left branch and you should have no trouble reaching the saddle.